Permafrost/TundraTN/SERVICES.md

       the SAP Adapter alias language.
     * `$queue`: the optional name of the SAP system inbound queue, required when using queued remote function calls (qRFC).
+    * `$limit`: the maximum number of IDocs to send per transaction (TID), used to partition the sending of a batch of IDocs across multiple smaller TIDs.
+Defaults to no limit.
   * `sftp`: uploads the given content to the [SFTP] server, directory and file specified by the destination [URI].
 Note that [SFTP] delivery is only supported on Integration Server versions 9.0 and higher.